dwipam/transact/README.md

 - Click one or more bars in the category chart to filter the dashboard by selected months.
 - Search, category-filter, sort, paginate, and remove transactions from the table.
 - Removed transactions update every dashboard view immediately.
+- Based on your transactions, see recommendations to maximize your cash backs

 ## Development